ademilua/Number_of_Islands/README.md

 # Number_of_Islands
+I have solved this task using recursion to check the neigbours.
 This code is writing with Ada and Spark.
 Spark was used to prove the correctness of the program.

 Description:
 You are given a map of an area.
 The map is a NxM grid of tiles.
 A tile can either be a water tile (0) or a land tile (1).